Top 10 Homeowners Insurance Claim Tips

 - Know when and when not to file a claim.
 Any claim against your homeowners insurance policy has the potential to affect the rate you pay in the future.
 If the cost of the repair is lower than your deductible, you may wish to just pay for the repair out of pocket.
 Also, filing a claim for something that is not covered by your policy may also affect the rate.

 - Know a licensed, reliable contractor you can call should a problem arise.
 Knowing a good contractor means knowing that you can get good work done when the time comes.
-If your artwork was damaged, call your local Prism Specialties.
-For electronics, call your local Electronics Restoration Services.
-These are two specialized restoration contractors you can trust.
+If your artwork, electronics, or textiles were damaged, call your local Prism Specialties.

 - Make a list of items that have been damaged.
 You may even want to document and photograph your possessions “just in case.”
 Knowing what you have and what you have lost will make the process of filing the claim less stressful.
 It’s also helpful to document the value of each item prior to damage.
 Keeping sales receipts and/or contractor invoices for work done on your home is also important documentation to keep with your policy.